jonchang/fishtreeoflife.org/about.md

 description: Citing the ray-finned fish phylogeny, information about the Fish Tree of Life
 ---

+This website, fishtreeoflife.org, is a community resource providing phylogenetic, taxonomic, and other information about ray-finned fishes, the most species-rich group of vertebrates.

+We also offer an R package that provides programmatic access to the data products on this website, [`fishtree`](https://cran.r-project.org/package=fishtree).
+The [web documentation for `fishtree`]({% link fishtree/index.html %}) contains a reference and usage examples in its vignettes.
+The R package uses our internal API, which is publicly available but intentionally undocumented, as the only supported access is through the R package.

+We track your usage of our services using Google Analytics and the CRANlogs database.
+As we lack the [funding](#funding) to conduct user studies or other detailed survey instruments, this is the only way to measure our impact to ask for future funding or sponsorships.

 # Citing

 If you use any phylogenetic products derived from this website, including taxonomic resources and fossil calibration constraints, please cite: